About This Medicine

 - Heart rhythm problems.

 Beta-blockers are also used for other health problems that are not related to the heart.
-These problems include migraine headaches and anxiety.
+These problems include migraine headaches.

 What about side effects?